-- 1. Appeals shall be heard by a tripartite panel consisting of: - a) A representative designated by the Director of Human Resources. - b) A representative designated by the Association. - c) A neutral member selected in accordance with Article 16.
-F.4. b.

-- 2. The neutral Layoff Arbitration Panel member shall be chosen by: - a) Mutual agreement between the County and Association or their designated representatives within five (5) working days of notification to the Association of an appeal. - b) If the County and the Association fail to name a neutral arbitration panel member within five (5) working days of notification to the Association of the appeal, a member of the Civil Service Commission (CSC) shall serve as the neutral third member of the arbitration panel. - i.
-Human Resources shall notify the Chair of the CSC of their inability to agree on a neutral; - ii.
+- 1. Appeals shall be heard by a tripartite panel consisting of: - a) A representative designated by the Director of Human Resources. - b) A representative designated by the Association. - c) A neutral member selected in accordance with Article 15, Section 6.D(2). - 2.
+The neutral Layoff Arbitration Panel member shall be chosen by: - a) Mutual agreement between the County and Association or their designated representatives within five (5) working days of notification to the Association of an appeal. - b) If the County and the Association fail to name a neutral arbitration panel member within five (5) working days of notification to the Association of the appeal, a member of the Civil Service Commission (CSC) shall serve as the neutral third member of the arbitration panel. - i.
+Human Resources shall notify the Chair of the CSC of their inability to agree on a neutral: - ii.
 Human Resources shall notify the Chair of the CSC of their desire that a member of the CSC serve as the neutral member of the Layoff Arbitration panel in lieu of agreement on a third party. - iii.
 The Chair of the CSC shall name a member of the CSC to serve as the neutral member of the Layoff Arbitration Panel and an alternate. - 3.
 The Layoff Arbitration Panel shall convene and open the hearing within fifteen (15) working days of the initial filing of the appeal.
-Representatives to the arbitration panel shall be named with primary consideration being given to their availability to meet within the fifteen (15) working day time limit. - a) If either or both party(s) fails to name a representative who can meet within the time limit the CSC Chair shall name a member(s) of the CSC to serve as a second and if necessary third neutral in lieu of the failure of either or both parties to provide an available representative. - b) If the Civil Service Commissioner(s), designated or the alternate cannot serve within the time limit the Chair shall designate another Civil Service Commissioner(s) who can serve within the time limit. - E. Hearing Process - 1.
-The employee filing the appeal and all other potentially affected employees will be notified of the date, time and place of the hearing not less than two (2) working days in advance of the hearing. - 2.
-The neutral member shall serve as Chair of the Layoff Arbitration Panel. - 3.
-The hearing shall be conducted in accordance with standard administrative hearing procedures used by the Civil Service Commission.
+Representatives to the arbitration panel shall be named with primary consideration being given to their availability to meet within the fifteen (15) working day time limit.

+- a) If either or both party(s) fails to name a representative who can meet within the time limit the CSC Chair shall name a member(s) of the CSC to serve as a second and if necessary third neutral in lieu of the failure of either or both parties to provide an available representative. - b) If the Civil Service Commissioner(s), designated or the alternate cannot serve within the time limit the Chair shall designate another Civil Service Commissioner(s) who can serve within the time limit.